Giving every child a safe and meaningful summer

 The Bergen County Summer Campership Fund is a scholarship program to send children from lower-income working families that live in Bergen County to local day camps.
 Contributions to the fund provide children with life-shaping experiences in a safe and healthy environment.

 Hundreds of working families in Bergen County are unable to afford summer day camp for their school-age children.
 As a result, many of these children spend their summers home alone, putting their safety in jeopardy, and wasting a time when others are exploring and growing in a productive, healthy, memorable way.

-From the beginning, receipt and management of the contributions to the Summer Campership Fund has been assumed by the Bergen Volunteers a local 501(c)3 nonprofit organization.
+At the beginning, receipt and management of contributions to the Summer Campership Fund were run by the Bergen County Office for Children.
+That role has been assumed by the Bergen Volunteers a local 501(c)3 nonprofit organization.

-While the Bergen County Division of Children is the determining agency for eligibility, The Bergen Volunteer Center has recently assumed management responsibility for the Fund.
+While the Bergen County Division of Children is the determining agency for eligibility, The Bergen Volunteers is the fiscal agent for this fund.

 On those steamy summer weeks when schools are closed, do you know where Bergen County's school-aged children are?

 Although many children are being supervised by stay-at-home parents, or in summer day camp (if their parents are at work), many vulnerable youngsters are not so lucky.

 While Bergen County is often considered to be affluent, in fact, hundreds of children are in danger--alone in the summer because their lower-income working families can't afford tuition for day camp, where their children would be cared for while they are in work.